cleskowsky/cleskowsky.github.io/working_with_codex.md

 > I even started a meetup with a friend to get the chance to talk to others who are figuring out this strange new piece of technology.
 I’d like to do a final introspection on using Claude Code on this blog after this one is shipped.

 * [Example of claude skill by clickhouse](https://github.com/ClickHouse/agent-skills/tree/main/skills/clickhouse-best-practices): Looks like a lot of information to pack into the session context.
 How well does this work I wonder ...

+## Prompts

+> "Interactive animated demos of the most common sorting algorithms" - prompted claude to generate a bunch of demos of sorting algorithms like quicksort and bubble sort